Harry-Junhua-Huang/Harry-Junhua-Huang.github.io/_pages/about.md

 As a researcher at the Goergen Institute for Data Science, I focused on the challenging issues of generative fairness and bias in large language models (LLMs), particularly within the context of political ideology.
 My work involved developing methods to calculate and evaluate political ideologies to conduct blind testing on LLMs.
 I automated the data collection process using Python and APIs and participate to the maintainess of a comprehensive database containing over 140,000 entries of political ideology sentenses.

-**_I am proudly introduce the research result in our paper "Using Generative AI to Calculate Party Positions: A Comparison of Human Experts and Large Language Models", You can find out more in the Navigationbar--Publication_**
+**_I am proud to introduce our research findings in the paper "Using Generative AI to Calculate Party Positions: A Comparison of Human Experts and Large Language Models," which is now available on SSRN [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4907043)._**